 Preinstallation Notes to Virtualbox and KVM Users

 IMPORTANT!
-Before starting the installation, VirtualBox and KVM users must enable EFI in the virtual machine settings.
-Otherwise, an error will occur when attempting to install the GRUB bootloader.
+Before installing, VirtualBox and KVM users must enable EFI in the virtual machine settings.
+On VirtualBox, click “Settings,” then switch to the “System” page and mark “Enable EFI (special OSes only).”

-In the last step, do not rush to press the โFinishโ button when creating the virtual machine.
-Ensure you have checked the โCustomize configuration before installโ option, then press โFinish.โ
+If you have decided to install Arch on KVM using Virtual Machine Manager, do not rush to press the “Finish” button when creating the virtual machine.
+Ensure you have checked the “Customize configuration before install” option, then press “Finish.”

-A new window will open.
-In it, select “UEFI” from the “Firmware” drop-down menu, then confirm with “Apply” and finally hit “Begin Installation.”
+In the newly opened window, select “UEFI” from the “Firmware” drop-down menu, then confirm with “Apply” and finally hit “Begin Installation.”

 1. Download the Arch Linux Installation Image

-The first thing that we need to do is to obtain an image of Arch Linux.
-To do so, visit the Arch Linux download page to download the ISO image file.
-Then, grab the latest CD image.
-Both direct download and torrent links are available.
+The first thing we need to do is obtain Arch’s ISO installation image.
+To do so, visit the Arch Linux download page and grab the latest one.

 2. Prepare Live Bootable USB

-Once your Arch Linux ISO file finishes downloading, you must create a live USB from it.
-There are many ways to prepare a live USB; one is by using the dd command.
+Once your Arch Linux ISO file finishes downloading, you can create a live USB from it.
+There are many ways to do this, one of the most common being to use the dd command.

-Alternatively, you can use applications such as Etcher or Ventoy, which are good options for creating a bootable USB drive.
+Alternatively, you can use applications such as Etcher or Ventoy, which are good options for those who prefer a GUI.

 3. Boot Arch Linux from the Live USB

-Once you have created a live USB for Arch Linux, shut down your computer, plug the USB into it, and boot your system.
+Once you have created a live USB, shut down your computer, plug the USB into it, and boot your system.

-Please remember that you can sometimes not boot from a live USB with secure boot enabled.
-If thatโs the case with you, access the BIOS and turn off the secure boot first.
+Important clarification: You can sometimes not boot from a live USB with secure boot enabled.
+If so, access the BIOS and turn off the secure boot first.

 Choose the “Arch Linux install medium (x86_64, UEFI)” option and hit “Enter.”